Kuknur: Vidyananda Gurukul Educational trust, Kukanoor

 This trust is located in Kukanoor, Yelburga Main road.
 It was founded by RB DESAI in 1921.
 This institute contains both Kannada and English Medium School 1st to 10th, Diploma, PUC and Degree.
 It has buildings, infrastructure, a garden and a play ground.

 Kuknoor Granite

 Himalayan Blue Granite is mined in quarries in and around Kuknoor.

 Transport

 Kuknoor is well connected by road to Koppal, Yelburga, and Gadag-Betageri.
 The nearest major airport is in Hubli.

 Bus

 The nearby city of Koppal provides bus service to major cities such as Bangalore, Hubli, Hyderabad, Bagalkot, and others.
 Karnataka State Road Transport Corporation (KSRTC) has a bus depot in Kuknoor that runs service to other cities and villages.

 Rail

-The closest railway station to Kuknoor is 12 km away at Bhanapur, while the railway station at Koppal is 25 km away.
+Kuknoor has a railway station (Kukanur railway station).
+It was inaugurated in 2025.
+Other nearby railway station is Koppal railway station.
+It is 25 km away.